Do you like working with people in a caring, clean professional environment?

 Currently dental assistants are not required to be registered under the Dental Board of Australia or with any State and Territory Boards.
 Dental Assistants who have attained a Certificate IV in Dental Assisting – Dental Radiography and are required to operate dental radiography apparatus as part of their job role, must hold a current license with the relevant state or territory Radiation Authority.

 Requirements for work entry

-You are strongly encouraged to have current vaccination for Hepatitis B, Influenza and Tetanus along with the normal childhood vaccination recommendations (Measles, mumps, varicella, polio).
+You are strongly encouraged to have current vaccination for Hepatitis B, Influenza, and Tetanus along with the normal childhood vaccination recommendations (Measles, mumps, varicella, polio).
 Many state and territory public health care facilities and training providers will require students and workers to present evidence of Hepatitis B immunity and the results of a criminal history check prior to commencing clinical placement.
 Most private dental clinics will also require employees to have current vaccination records and may also require workers to undertake annual influenza vaccinations.
-Recently COVID-19 vaccinations were added to this lest as strongly recommended for dental staff and practitioners
+Recently COVID-19 vaccinations were added to this list as strongly recommended for dental staff and practitioners

 Who will provide my training?

 Most dental assistants will gain practical experience at their place of employment.
 However, achieving the national qualification is highly recommended to enhance your knowledge and understanding of the role and responsibilities expected of a dental assistant.
 The National Vocational Qualification is HLT35021 Certificate III in Dental Assisting.
 This is the base level of vocational training for dental assisting.
 Dental Assistants who wish to further their skills and duties may then undertake HLT45021 Certificate IV in Dental Assisting and elect units from particular streams such as dental radiography, oral health promotion, practice administration, general anaesthesia and conscious sedation.